 Visitors to the U.S. Virgin Islands sometimes ask what insects, arachnids, bugs and creepy crawlies they might come across while on vacation.
 Mosquitoes are the most commonly asked about and the one most likely to be encountered, however there are many others living in the islands.
 Just how many?
 Well I recently had house guests and they spotted and asked about ants, spiders, mosquitoes, ‘gongolos’, termites, ‘red bugs’, no-see-ums, wasp, dragonflies, butterflies, moths, tarantulas, bees and more!

 Now before you get stuck on say – tarantulas; my house guests included children and we were actively looking for creepy crawlies in the yard.
 In general a visitor likely would not come across one of these hairy ground spiders while sitting on the beach sipping a cold drink.
-So which ones might you come across while visiting; let’s take a look at a few.
+So which ones might you come across while visiting; let’s take a look at the Top 10.

 A variety of spiders live in the U.S. Virgin Islands.
 They are found in homes, outdoors, in spider webs and underground.
 One common spider you might see while hiking along trails is the Orb Weaver Spider.
 It constructs a large beautiful web and feeds on insects and other spiders that get entrapped in the web.

 2. Ant Species in the U.S. Virgin Islands

 There are over 30 species of ants in the U.S. Virgin Islands.
 They vary in size and habitat.
 Some eat plants while others are scavengers; some bite or sting and some do not.
 The ant species residents and visitors see most often are small sugar or house ants.
 Leaving food or a drink out for 20-30 minutes, sometimes less, can result in these ants descending on your meal.
 They are pretty harmless though annoying if they are covering that tasty sandwich you left out for a little bit.

 3. Butterflies in the Islands